nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

 Sorry, no dice.
 This gives exactly the same results.

-This idea will not work, period. *Each and every expression in the `SELECT` list is evaluated as the rows are generated.* Functions are expressions, scalar subqueries are expressions&#8230; the only things that will work are operations that result in rows being evaluated for a final value.
+This idea will not work, period. *Each and every expression in the `SELECT` list is evaluated as the rows are generated.* Functions are expressions, scalar subqueries are expressions... the only things that will work are operations that result in rows being evaluated for a final value.

 ### Try 2: Force my will on the query